 But what is the history of the players song ?

 Talking to former players, you quickly find out that it pre-dates the modern era and goes before the 70's era as players from the 1950's would sing it with the young players of the 60's.
-The tune and original words pre-date World War II and also predate World War I.
+The tune and original words pre-date World War II.

-The tune gives us a guide to the age of the origins of the song.
-The melody was a popular melody in British pubs at the turn of 18th-century.
+The tune gives us a guide to the age of the origins of the song as it pre-dates World War I. The melody was a popular melody in British pubs at the turn of 18th-century.
 It was based upon a tune from Anacreonicty Society, a 18th-century club of amateur musicians in London.
 That society was dedicated to ancient Greek poet Anacreon, who was renowned for his drinking songs and odes to love.
 This society would meet and combine musical appreciation with eating and drinking.

 The melody came to Australia with the early settlers and convicts and sung on many occassions at the bars around Sydney.
 With the famous drinking melody being picked up by many it was no surprise to see the South Sydney club also pick up this melody for its song during the celebration of a win.